UltimateTimmeh/dotfiles/README.md

   installation of Package Control and a number of Sublime Packages, applied when starting Sublime Text 3 for the first time.

-- **TAVIguide-pp**: pyFormex application for pre- and postprocessing of TAVIguide case FEA and CFD simulations.
-Installed from the developer Git repository (credentials required).
-Configuration available.

 - **Thunderbird**: Mail client.
 Also installs Lightning, for calendar support in Thunderbird, and the Google Calendar provider for Lightning.
 Installed with the package manager (thunderbird lightning calendar-google-provider).